foomo/simplecert/README.md

 You will receive a certReloader instance, that has a GetCertificateFunc to allow hot reloading the cert upon renewal.
 See Usage for a detailed example.

+A new certificate will be obtained automatically if the domains have changed, both in local and in production mode.

 For more advanced usage, see the config section for all configuration options.

 ## Index